-The publication of the final GPS 2024 will be in mid 2023 to allow time for guidance to be considered - C. -ry year. -ry year. -ry year. -ry year. -ry year. -ry year. in Regional Land Transport Plans and the National Land Transport Plan.
+The publication of the final GPS 2024 will be in mid 2023 to allow time for guidance to be considered in Regional Land Transport Plans and the National Land Transport Plan.

 An annual dashboard that monitors the progress of existing GPSs is released every year.